frnsimoes/frnsimoes.github.io/content/about.md

 **Literature**

 In my teenage years, I didn't know what I wanted to do, so I did nothing - or perharps I did too much.
-My life was a mess until I discovered literature in 2007: I saw a book with an interesting title, "Crime and Punishment", and bought it.
+Life was messy until I discovered literature in 2007: I saw a book with an interesting title, "Crime and Punishment", and bought it.
 After that I read everything Dostoevsky wrote, and then Tolstoy, and then Homero, and then Faulkner, Dickens, Houellebecq.

 In 2016, I began reading Shakespeare.
 Since english is not my native language, I became obsessed with fully understanding his works, so I spent too much money on commented editions, translations into portuguese, essays, etc. For two years, I almost exclusively read Shakespeare in my free time.
 I wrote an [article] comparting different Shakespare commented editions and translations into portuguese, and I had a finger in the translation of the "The Tempest" into portuguese, an edition published by Companhia das Letras.